turbot/flowpipe-samples/link_jira_issues/README.md

 # Link Issues Across Jira

-This pipeline is responsible for searching Jira issues.
-If any issues are found, it updates their description, summary, priority, and assignee.
-In case no issues are found, the pipeline creates a new one.
+Search for related Jira issues using [Jira Query Language (JQL) query](https://support.atlassian.com/jira-service-management-cloud/docs/use-advanced-search-with-jira-query-language-jql/).
+If there are any issues found, update their descriptions with the related issue numbers, but if none are found, create a new issue with the query details.

 ## Usage